UMaine-ASAP/Graduate-School-Application/Application 2.0 Project Summary.md

 	- certificate BUA requires 2 recomendations and GIS requires 1
 	- make sure mainestreet fields sent have the same values (like isSeekingAssitantship should be 1 or yes? -> check carefully)
 	- copy application data from last application
-	- store timestamps for relevant fields?
-	- remove reference filename from database
-	- Model should have a create function (returns new id)
-	- remove progress & structure tables
 	- add cost data into cost table

 - Documentation